What Are Punitive Damages in Massachusetts?

 Punitive damages are not meant to pay the victim back for harm they faced.
 Instead, they are intended as a punishment for the defendant.
 One goal is to deter similar future incidents from happening by putting everyone on notice that there is a price to pay for bad action.
 However, punitive damages are rare and limited only to certain situations under Massachusetts law.
 There is also not always a set way to calculate them, so they can be difficult to predict.

-For a free case review on your potential case and help determining what damages you could be entitled to, call the Massachusetts personal injury lawyers at the Law Office of John J. Sheehan today.
-Our phone number is (617) 925-6407.
+For a free case review on your potential case and help to determine what damages you could be entitled to, call the Massachusetts personal injury lawyers at the Law Office of John J. Sheehan today at (617) 925-6407.

 Definition of Punitive Damages in Massachusetts